Solid Power (SLDP)

 Capital Expenditures

-- These expenditures are primarily focused on the construction of the company's continuous electrolyte production pilot line.
+- Capital expenditures for 2025 amounted to $10.2 million, primarily allocated to the planned construction of Solid Power's continuous electrolyte production pilot line.

 Latest Trefis Analyses